pretix/pretix/doc/admin/config.rst

 ``password``
     If your redis setup doesn't require a password or you already specified it in the location you can omit this option.
     If this is set it will be passed to redis as the connection option PASSWORD.

+``ssl_cert_reqs``
+    If your redis setup doesn't require TLS or mTLS you can omit this option.
+    If this is set it will be passed to redis as the connection option ``SSL_CERT_REQS``.
+Possible values are none, optional, required.

+``ssl_ca_certs``
+    If your redis setup doesn't require TLS you can omit this option.
+    If this is set it will be passed to redis as the connection option ``SSL_CA_CERTS``.
+Possible value is the ca path.

+``ssl_keyfile``
+    If your redis setup doesn't require mTLS you can omit this option.
+    If this is set it will be passed to redis as the connection option ``SSL_KEYFILE``.
+Possible value is the keyfile path.

+``ssl_certfile``
+    If your redis setup doesn't require mTLS you can omit this option.
+    If this is set it will be passed to redis as the connection option ``SSL_CERTFILE``.
+Possible value is the certfile path.

 If redis is not configured, pretix will store sessions and locks in the database.
 If memcached is configured, memcached will be used for caching instead of redis.